Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • 80 – 120mm suspension travel

-• Relatively steep head angles (69-degrees or steeper)
+• Relatively steep head angles (69 degrees or steeper)

 • Prices range from $500 to $9,000+

-Cross country bikes have the least amount of travel compared to other mountain bikes.
 XC bikes are preferred for their fast, zippy riding qualities.
-These bikes are designed to be ridden on anything from city streets, to intermediate mountain bike trails.
-They pedal well and usually absorb small bumps nicely.
+These bikes are designed to be ridden on anything from city streets to intermediate mountain bike trails.

-These bikes are meant for fast trails where one would need the right amount of cushion and rigidity without losing on speed and energy.
+These bikes are meant for fast trails where one would need the right amount of cushion and rigidity without losing speed and energy.

-Best Short-Travel Bikes
+Best Short-Travel Mountain Bikes

 Trail Mountain Bikes